martijnkruiten/cf_surfsara_lib/README.md

 ## Usage

-For know we provide 2 template examples and there is inline documentation:
+For now we provide 2 template examples and there is inline documentation:
  1. examples/services/autorun/ntp.cf
  1. examples/services/autorun/tcpwrappers.cf